Boundary condition for phonon distribution functions at a smooth crystal interface and interfacial angular momentum transfer: Derivation of the coarse-grained boundary conditions

 The summation in the final line of Eq.~\eqref{eq: energy flux by w.p. in finite vol} represents the number of vibrational modes contributing to the wave packet.
 We write this number as $N_n(\omega, \bm{k}_{\parallel}) \Delta \omega \Delta^2\bm{k}_{\parallel}$ in the limit of infinitesimal $\Delta\omega$ and $\Delta^2\bm{k}_{\parallel}$.
 Then we obtain

 The quantity $N_n$ is evaluated as

-where we have converted the discrete sum over $\bm{k}'$ into an integral by assuming periodic boundary conditions in the $z$ direction as well.
+where we have converted the discrete sum over $\bm{k}'$ into an integral by imposing periodic boundary conditions for calculational convenience.
 This procedure is justified because the boundary condition does not influence the bulk density of states~\cite{Ledermann1944}.

 Substituting Eq.~\eqref{eq: sum G num of vib states} into Eq.~\eqref{eq: energy flux by w.p. in finite vol}, we obtain the final expression for the energy flux density: